DerBenniBanni/js13k2024_Triskaideka/makingOf/makingOf.md

 So i came up with the idea, that one circle should follow the previous one in a defines distance, and only the first is controlled by keyboard.
 ![basic snake with circles](img/snake_01.png)

-So the position of the "head" of the "snake" was now directly updated (each frame) depending on keyboard-inputs and the segments of the tail were updated to move in the directon of the previous segment until the desired distance is reached (essentiall i calculation the vector between the two midpoints of the segment, then clamping that vector to the distance of the segment and setting the child-segment to this new position).
-This looked pretty organic.
+So the position of the "head" of the "snake" was now directly updated (each frame) depending on keyboard-inputs and the segments of the tail were updated to move in the directon of the previous segment until the desired distance is reached (essentially a calculation of the vector between the two midpoints of the segments, then clamping that vector to the distance of the segment and setting the child-segments x/y to this new position).
+This looked pretty organic in movement.

 Then i added a hull for the creature by calculation the 90° positions left and right and connecting them by an outline.